-The Comparative Cognition Laboratory is a part of the Department of Psychology at the University of Iowa.
+The Comparative Cognition Laboratory is a part of the Department of Psychological & Brain Sciences at the University of Iowa.

 Our research concerns the experimental investigation of cognitive processes in animal behavior, with particular interests in comparing cognition and perception in humans and nonhuman animals.
 Specific research topics include: conceptual behavior, visual pattern recognition, short-term memory, and causal perception.